List of Shameless (American TV series) characters: Debbie Gallagher

 Debbie then meets Derek and begins a relationship with him.
 By the end of the season, she gets pregnant on purpose in the hopes that it will make Derek want to marry her, believing a happy family is the solution to all of her troubles.
 Derek, unable to accept the responsibilities of fatherhood and angry at Debbie for deceiving him, moves in with his grandparents in Florida and cuts off all contact with Debbie.
 Derek's family points out that Debbie was too busy trying to trap Derek into fatherhood and marriage that she never listened to his hopes and dreams.
 Despite this, Debbie resolves to keep the baby, still believing Derek will return.
 Her decision to have a child creates a major rift between herself and Fiona, who refuses to raise yet another child, resulting in Debbie briefly living elsewhere temporarily.
 Debbie gives birth to a baby girl named Frances Harriet Gallagher (named after Frank) on the Gallagher's kitchen table towards the end of season 6.
 She initially struggles with new motherhood but refuses help from her family, although she later gives in after exhaustion causes her to accidentally drop Franny.
+At the end of the season, she helps throw Frank off the bridge following Fiona's aborted wedding.

 In season 7, Debbie continues to struggle as a single mom, especially with Fiona threatening to kick her out if she cannot pay her share of the rent.
+She renamed her daughter following her falling out with Frank but later changed it back after resorting to go to her father for help.
 She considers several avenues for making money, including prostitution and panhandling.
 DCFS pays her a visit after a video of her fighting a woman while holding Franny is posted online.
 Debbie's perceived failures as a mother causes Derek's family to take Franny away, although Debbie later regains custody with Monica's help.
 In an effort to provide a better life for her daughter, Debbie takes the GED and drops out of high school and enrolls in welding school.
 She also begins a relationship of convenience with Sierra's disabled brother, Neil, and moves in with him.

 In season 8, she combines working in a parking lot while taking care of her daughter.
 She begins hanging out with some friends from her welding classes, including a man she later has sex with.
 Her involvement in her social life causes her to neglect Neil, who breaks up with her.
 Faced with the need to earn money to continue paying for her welding classes, she begins working clandestine welding jobs at night.
 However, she is later injured on the job when a large pipe crushes her foot.
 She can't afford the cost of the operation to fix her toes, so Frank helps her amputate them, Gallagher style.
 She is stunned when Derek returns, resolved to be involved in his daughter's life.
 He later offers shared custody, which Debbie rejects.